top of page

 impression of the terp region of Frisia - Early Middle Ages

 We assume the walk took place during summer, or just before or after.
-Only this time of year weather would permit travelling through this wet sea area.
-Avoiding the storms and floods in late autumn, winter and early spring.
-Frisians were sea traders as well, with a strong supra-regional trading network covering most of northwestern Europe.
-If it was indeed summer when Bernlef and Ludger had their walk, these Frisian free-traders must have been away, because that was the sailing season.
-So, near the terps there must have been landing platforms for boats, although the bigger ships were at sea in southern Scandinavia or East England making a profit.
-Perhaps explaining why the woman called Meinsuit introduced Bernelf to Ludger.
-Her husband was simply away at sea.
+Only this time of year would weather permit traveling through this wet sea area, avoiding the storms and floods in late autumn, winter, and early spring.
+Frisians were sea traders as well, with a strong supra-regional trading network covering most of north-western Europe.
+If it was indeed summer when Bernlef and Ludger had their walk, these Frisian free-traders must have been away because that was the sailing season.
+So, near the terps, there must have been landing platforms for boats, although the bigger ships were at sea in southern Scandinavia or East England or up the River Rhine to Cologne and Trier making a profit.
+Perhaps explaining why the woman called Meinsuit introduced Bernlef to Ludger.
+Her husband was simply away at sea or sailing on the River Rhine.

 Maybe Ludger and Bernlef also saw men and families preparing their ships to leave for what is now the region of Nordfriesland, just south of the Danish-German border.
-It was a period colonists from Frisia (re)populated the islands of Amrum, Föhr, Sylt, Utholm, Westerhever and of Everschop.
+It was a period when colonists from Frisia (re)populated the islands of Amrum, Föhr, Sylt, Utholm, Westerhever, and Everschop.
 Find more information about the phases and origins of the colonization of Nordfriesland in our blog post Burn Beacon Burn.
-AA coastal Inferno - Nordfriesland.
-The thing that receives little attention of scholars is that this migration to the north took place amidst the turbulent Viking Age, and toward and very close to the heartland of the Danes.
+A Coastal Inferno – Nordfriesland.
+The thing that receives little attention from scholars is that this migration to the north took place amidst the turbulent Viking Age, and toward and very close to the heartland of the Danes.
 How can this be explained?

-More inland behind the salt-marsh area, were immense peat areas, like everywhere else in Frisia.
+More inland, behind the salt-marsh area, were immense peat areas, like everywhere else in Frisia.
 Archaeological research shows that already in the ninth century commercial and systematic extraction of sea salt from peat soil had started.
-Salt was mined from region West-Friesland, around the present-day town of Medemblik in the province of Noord Holland, to the estuary of the River Jade in the region of Ostfriesland.
+Salt was mined from the region of Westfriesland, around the present-day town of Medemblik in the province of Noord Holland, to the estuary of the River Jade in the region of Ostfriesland.
 This activity has had a profound impact on the coastal landscape, even as we know it today.
-The land inland shrunk and declined, becoming very vulnerable for the grasp of the waterwolf.
-Around the year 800, the sea washed away a lot of land at the mouth of the River Lauwers, not far from where Bernlef lived.
-Significantly accelerating enlargement of the inland sea.
-A process that already had started in the seventh century.
-Probably the continuous mining of salt in this region contributed to this increasing loss of land.
+The land inland shrank and declined, becoming very vulnerable to the grasp of the waterwolf.
+Around the year 800, the sea washed away a lot of land at the mouth of the River Lauwers, not far from where Bernlef lived, significantly accelerating the enlargement of the inland sea, a process that had already started in the seventh century.
+Probably, the continuous mining of salt in this region contributed to this increasing loss of land.

-The great flood in the winter of 838 on Saint Stephan’s Day, would fundamentally reshape much of the land of Frisia.
+The great flood in the winter of 838 on Saint Stephen's Day would fundamentally reshape much of the land of Frisia.
 According to the ninth-century Annals of Saint Bertin, a very specific 2,437 people drowned during this flood.
 However, this new tragedy was yet to come when Ludger and Bernlef had their peaceful walk and talk.

 4. Conclusion

-We enjoyed telling you this remarkable continuum in history of Bernlefs and blind bards.
-Enjoyed telling you a new tale about tale-makers.
-A story also, of two Frisians who made a pact to convert their fellow countrymen, in the midst of the storm of war and bloodshed that was going on.
-We placed their stroll of reflection between the heathen harp player and the monk within a natural ànd social environment that was truly vertigo.
+We enjoyed telling you this remarkable continuum in the history of Bernlefs and blind bards.
+We enjoyed sharing a new tale about tale-makers, a story likewise of two Frisians who made a pact to convert their fellow countrymen in the midst of the storm of war and bloodshed that was going on throughout the region.
+Moreover, we placed their stroll of reflection between the heathen harp player and the influential monk within a social and natural environment that was truly vertiginous.

-Look at it this walk any way you like, because many different angles are possible.
+Look at it this early-medieval walkabout any way you like, because many different angles are possible.
 Sing your own tale!
-At the very least, we hope this blog post gives you a sense of place when re-hiking the hike of these two historic gents as part of the Frisia Coast Trail.
+At the very least, we hope this blog post gives the reader a sense of place when re-hiking the hike of these two historic gents as part of the Frisia Coast Trail.

-If you’re anxious to learn more about Bishop and Saint Ludger, and the different faces that can be attributed to him, read our blog post Liudger, the first Frisian apostle.
-Ludger was in a way an anomaly during the conversion of the Frisians, since they were mainly Ango-Saxon missionaries who, as explained above, were doing the job of converting Frisians.
-It was the Anglo-Saxon monk Ecgberht of Ripon from the monastery of Rath Melsigi in Ireland, who was the primary driving force behind this conversion.
+If you are anxious to learn more about Bishop Saint Ludger and the different faces that can be attributed to him, read our blog post Liudger, the first Frisian apostle.
+Ludger was, in a way, an anomaly during the conversion of the Frisians, since they were mainly Anglo-Saxon missionaries who, as explained above, were doing the job of converting Frisians.
+It was the Anglo-Saxon monk Ecgberht of Ripon from the monastery of Rath Melsigi in Ireland who was the primary driving force behind this conversion.

-The interest of the Anglo-Saxons in Frisia was because of the old kinship between the Frisians and the Anglo-Saxons, at least according to the Northumbrian Venerable Bede (672-735).
-Of all the missionaries from the British Isles we mention Adalbert, Engelmund, Jerome, Lebuinus (also known as Liafwin, and patron of the town of Deventer), Suitbert of Kaiserswerth (also written as Swithberht), Werenfrith (also written as Werenfridus), Wigbert, Wihtbert, Wilfrith of York, Willehad, Willibrord from Northumbria, Wulfram of Sens, and Wynfreth or Wynfrith from Crediton (also known as Boniface).
-But there were many, many more (Van Eijnatten, 2006).
+The interest of the Anglo-Saxons in Frisia was due to the old kinship between the Frisians and the Anglo-Saxons, at least according to the Northumbrian Venerable Bede (672-735).
+Of all the missionaries from the British Isles, we mention Adalbert, Engelmund, Jerome, Lebuinus, also known as Liafwin and patron of the town of Deventer, Suitbert of Kaiserswerth, also written as Swithberht, Werenfrith, also written as Werenfridus, Wigbert, Wihtbert, Wilfrith of York, Willehad, Willibrord from Northumbria, Wulfram of Sens, and Wynfreth or Wynfrith from Crediton, also known as Boniface.
+However, there were many, many more (Van Eijnatten 2006).

 Ezinge, Frisia